 Note: It has been brought to my attention that people are using this on IPS community in the cloud and on their live sites causing issues for IPS Support.
-These tools are designed and their intended use are on localhost and/or absolute development environments. these tools have zero value outside of development, please use wisely, if you are not a developer or do not intend to use them in a developer environment, these tools are unlikely meant for you.
+These tools are designed and intended to be used in a localhost and/or absolute development environments. these tools have zero value outside of development, please use wisely. if you are not a developer or do not intend to use them in a developer environment, these tools are unlikely meant for you.

 The Dev Toolbox is a applications, designed with making working with IPS easier, and to reduce overall production time.